Multiscale Adaptive Inference on Conditional Moment Inequalities: Monte Carlo

 In each design, we simulate the data from a median regression given by $W_i^*=\theta_1^*+\theta_2^* X_i+u$ for some $(\theta_1^*,\theta_2^*)$ where $u\sim \text{unif}(-1,1)$ and $X_i\sim \text{unif}(0,1)$.
 We then set $W_i^*$ to be missing with probability $p(X_i)$ independently of $W_i^*$ for some function $p(x)$ (note that, while we generate the data using a parameter value that satisfies missingness at random, the test is designed to give confidence regions that are robust to the failure of this assumption).
 We consider 3 designs with $\theta_1^*=\theta_2^*=0$ and $p(x)$ given as follows for each design:

-Design 1 corresponds to a flat conditional mean, while Designs 2 and 3 correspond to $\gamma=1$ and $\gamma=2$ in Assumption \ref{local_alt_assump} respectively.
+Design 1 corresponds to a flat conditional mean, while Designs 2 and 3 correspond to $\gamma=1$ and $\gamma=2$ respectively in Assumption \ref{local_alt_assump}.
 For each design, we consider the sample sizes $n=100,500,1000$ and the truncation parameters $t_n=n^{-1/5},n^{-1/3},n^{-1/2}$ for each sample size.
 Note that $n^{-1/3}$ is the optimal rate for $t_n$ for Design 2 and $n^{-1/5}$ is the optimal rate for $t_n$ for Design 3, while $t_n=n^{-1/2}$ is smaller than optimal for all three designs, but still achieves the optimal rate for local alternatives by Theorem \ref{local_alt_thm}.
-While we report results only for the tests proposed in this paper, \citet{armstrong_choice_2014} reports the results of a monte carlo analysis of some other tests under the same designs.

 For each design, we test several parameter values with $\theta_2$ fixed at $0$ and $\theta_1$ varying.
 For a given design, let $\overline \theta_1$ be the largest value of $\theta_1$ such that $(\theta_1,0)$ is in the identified set.
-First, to examine the finite sample size of the test based directly on the asymptotic distribution, we report monte carlo estimates of the true false rejection probability under $(\overline\theta_1,0)$ and Design 1, which corresponds to a least favorable null distribution with the conditional moment inequality equal to zero for all $x$.
+First, to examine the finite sample size of the test based directly on the asymptotic distribution, we report monte carlo estimates of the false rejection probability under $(\overline\theta_1,0)$ and Design 1, which corresponds to a least favorable null distribution with the conditional moment inequality equal to zero for all $x$.
 This gives an idea of the worst (most liberal) size distortions one can expect from tests based on critical values calculated directly from the asymptotic distribution (at least, in situations similar to the median regressions with potentially endogenously missing or censored data considered here).

 Table \ref{false_rejection_prob_table} reports these results.
 We note that size distortions are generally minimal, except for the smaller sample sizes with the largest value of $t_n$, particularly with nominal size $\alpha=.1$.
 As one might expect from the methods used in the derivation of the asymptotic distribution, which rely on tail approximations, the asymptotic approximation performs better for the smaller value of the nominal size $\alpha$.
 The fact that size distortions are more severe with the larger $t_n=n^{-1/5}$ is likely a reflection of the fact that, for a fixed nominal size $\alpha$, the asymptotic approximations depend on $t_n$ being small relative to the support of $X_i$.
 In contrast, size distortions are minimal for $t_n=n^{-1/3}$ for most cases considered here.